 What would you do if you were asked to choose between Amazon’s Vendor Central and Seller Central platforms?

-In some ways, that’s not the right question to be asking.
+In many ways, that’s not the right question to be asking.

 As an Amazon seller, you don’t get to choose how you’ll sell on the Amazon marketplace.
-To sell with Vendor Central, you need to be specifically invited by Amazon.
+To become a Vendor Central partner, you need to be specifically invited by Amazon.

-In researching for this article, I found that most of the posts had written at length about how Amazon sellers in search of the Buy Box could move back and forth between the two.
+In researching this article, I found that most of the posts had written at length about how an Amazon seller in search of the Buy Box could move back and forth between the two.

-My goal instead with this post is to help Amazon sellers understand that they can use a better appreciation of the differences between the two platforms to make better decisions wherever they’re selling.
+My goal instead is to help Amazon sellers understand that they can use a better appreciation of the differences between the two platforms to make better decisions WHEREVER they’re selling.

-That’s why, after an overview of the vendor and seller central platforms, the second part of this article will focus on a round table discussion between Amazon sellers, e-commerce experts and Helium 10 pros to help us understand how to take advantage of the two selling portal’s differences.
+After an overview of the Vendor and Seller Central platforms, the second part of this post will focus on a round table discussion between Amazon sellers, e-commerce experts and Helium 10 pros in order to better understand how to take advantage of differences between the two selling portals.